shigebeyond/jkmvc/doc/orm/getting_started.md

 vim src/main/resources/db.yaml

 ```
+debug: true
+# Whether sharding database, if true we will use sharding-jdbc
+sharding: false
 # Column name is underlined for these dataSource
 columnUnderline: default,test
 # Column name is all uppercase for these dataSource